jsitu2/YouTube-Playlist-Copier/README.md

 You will need to obtain your own Google OAuth2.0 authorization credentials by going to this link: https://console.developers.google.com/apis/credentials and creating a project.
 Then, click configure consent screen, choose external for user type, enter required info in steps 1 and 2, add the emails of the google accounts in which you want to copy playlists with in step 3, go to step 4, then go back to dashboard.
 Then, go to "Enabled APIs & services" and enable "YouTube Data API v3" After that, go to "Credentials" to create an OAuth client ID.
-Select Web application as the application type and add http://127.0.0.1:5000/callback as a Authorized redirect URI.
+Select Web application as the application type and add http://127.0.0.1:5000/callback as an Authorized redirect URI.
 Click create, then download the client secret file in the popup.